eveliz147/cbh21-protein-solubility-challenge/submission/README.md

 This is our submission for the CBH2021 hackathon.

-# test submission 21:30 baseline_Eva
+# test submission 21:43 metamodel